-How to talk to loved ones.
+How to talk to loved ones

-After you're diagnosed with follicular or marginal zone lymphoma, you may be wondering how to talk to friends and family to let them know what you're going through.
+After you're diagnosed with MM, you may be wondering how to talk to friends and family to let them know what you're going through.
 You may even find some of the topics difficult to talk about.